eser/stack/fp/README.md

 functions, it always produces the same output for the same input.
 This results in predictable, reliable, and testable code with no side effects during runtime.

-## Usage and API Reference
+## 🛠 Usage and API Reference

+Below you'll find a list of utility functions provided by `cool/fp` along with brief descriptions and usage examples.
+Dive in and explore the usage of functional programming paradigms.

 ### appendToArray(source, ...items)

-appends new item(s) to an array or a generator.
+adds new item(s) to the end of an array or generator without mutating the original.

 ```js
 import { appendToArray } from "$cool/fp/append-to-array.ts";